 1. U.S. Bank

-The professional mortgage options at U.S. Bank are available for medical physicians, including residents, fellows or doctors of osteopathy (DO) — dentists and nurses aren’t eligible.
+The professional mortgage options at U.S. Bank are available for lawyers and medical physicians, including residents, fellows or doctors of osteopathy (DO).
+Dentists and nurses aren’t eligible.
 You can borrow up to $2.5 million, but you’ll need a minimum down payment:

 - 5% down for $548,250 (5% for $822,375 in select counties)

 - 15% down for $1.5 million